Let’s face it. There are all sorts of monitoring tools in place, and yet downtimes and errors are a significant source of business worries.

 Checkly offers powerful REST API that lets you orchestrate and automate your checks, for example, with Terraform.
 It also lets you set up fine-grained alerting to Opsgenie, Pagerduty, or Slack.
 All-in-all a great solution I see most interesting for modern DevOps teams.

-Pricing starts at $7 per month, which includes a 1-minute check interval from global data center locations.
+Pricing starts at $7 per month, including a 1-minute check interval from global data center locations.

 When it comes to application monitoring, Dyntrace needs no introduction.